kosude/doombox/README.txt

 ---------------------------[ GRAPHICS SPECIFICATION ]--------------------------

-Doombox provides graphical output via VGA.
+DOOMbox provides graphical output via VGA.
 Colour data is output serially from the Pico (SPI), through an MCP23S08 for parallel expansion, to the VGA connector.